sydrawat/firefox-moonlite/README.md

+# FireFox-Moonlite

-# Hyper-Moonlite theme for Mozilla FireFox
+The Hyper-Moonlite theme for Mozilla FireFox

 Simple and minimalistic theme based on the [hyper-moonlite theme](https://github.com/sydrawat/hyper-moonlite).